 Some family reunions may be more laid-back.
-They might be a family gathering where everyone is happy to just eat, catch up with each other and talk about future plans.
-Maybe talk about grandchildren, and what family members are up to.
+They might be a gathering where everyone is happy to eat, catch up with each other, and discuss fun memories.
+Maybe spend some quality time talking about grandchildren and what family members are up to.

 Table of Contents

 So as you already know, there is a lot that goes into every aspect of planning a family reunion, and planning fun activities is no exception!
-As you start thinking of activities for your reunion, here are some things to consider:
+So as you start thinking of activities for your reunion, here are some things to consider:

 Generally, activities should match the family reunion theme if you have one.
-For example, a Pirates of the Caribbean theme could include pirate related activities.
-These would reinforce the theme while also providing enjoyment for everyone (even the spectators).
+For example, a Pirates of the Caribbean theme could include pirate-related activities.
+These would reinforce the theme while providing enjoyment for everyone (even the spectators).
 Examples might include:

 - treasure hunting